 Wear these base layers for cold days or layer them over a lighter base for added versatility for changing weather conditions.

 Wool fiber diameter (in microns): 21.0

 A porous wool-poly blend mesh overlays regions that need to spill heat.
-Plush wool terry panels overlay the shoulders and torso.
-The intelligent panel construction regulates heat much more efficiently than our traditional base layers, enabling this techie sweater to comfortably spread its wings across winter and into spring-like conditions.
+Plush, wool terry panels overlay the shoulders and torso.
+The intelligent panel construction regulates heat much more efficiently than traditional base layers, enabling this techie sweater to comfortably spread its wings across winter and into spring-like conditions.

 The sleeves and collar are made of a wool-poly rib that shuns water and functions like gaskets to help trap heat.
 People with wider necks may find the neck too snug, though.

 Fabric: Wool-poly-blend mesh, wool-poly-blend terry, wool-poly-blend rib

 Best Bargain: Eddie Bauer Midweight FreeDry Merino Hybrid Baselayer 1/4-Zip ($54 on Sale)

 Eddie Bauer is a West Coast staple.
 The brand’s First Ascent line is its core mountain lineup.